-9. The UTA candidate communicates with students with appropriate YES NO enthusiasm, variation of tone, and expression.
+9. The UTA candidate communicates with students with appropriate

+YES NO enthusiasm, variation of tone, and expression.

 10. The UTA candidate communicates with his/her students with poise and self- confidence.

+YES NO

-YES NO 11.
-The UTA candidate is free of inappropriate verbal and body mannerisms YES NO which are distracting for students.
+11. The UTA candidate is free of inappropriate verbal and body mannerisms which are distracting for students.

+YES NO which are distracting for students.

 12. The UTA candidate makes consistent use of inclusive language (gender/culture).
-YES NO 13.
-The UTA candidate uses professional speech and mannerisms.
-YES NO 14.
-The UTA candidate greets other professionals and students in a positive manner.

 YES NO

+13. The UTA candidate uses professional speech and mannerisms.

+YES NO

+14. The UTA candidate greets other professionals and students in a positive manner.

+YES NO

-OVERALL COMMENTS / SUGGESTIONS:
+OVER ALL CON IMENTS / SUGGESTIONS:

+Coope erating Te eacher Signature Date

+Camn us and Gi rade: